will-rowe/will-rowe.github.io/_posts/2017-01-16-host-microbe-talk.markdown

  * ARGs are present in human and animal effluents

-> ROWE, W., VERNER-JEFFREYS, D., BAKER-AUSTIN, C. et al. 2016.
-Comparative metagenomics reveals...
+> ROWE, W. et al. 2016.
+Comparative metagenomics reveals a diverse range of antimicrobial resistance genes in effluents entering a river catchment.
 WaterSciTech

 ---